Weather

 Squeeze in a desert tour (including a camel ride and camping in the desert) at the tail end of spring, and be sure to bring sunscreen and plenty of water.

-Consider leaving the crowded cities and taking a journey into the Atlas Mountains, the Rif Mountains, or to the coast.
-Morocco gets busy in May, but the heaviest concentration of tourists is always in the historic centers of the imperial cities.
+Consider leaving the crowded cities and taking a journey into the Atlas mountains, the Rif mountains, or the coast.
+Morocco gets busy in May, but the heaviest concentration of foreign travelers is always in the historic centers of the imperial cities.

-If you do plan to sightsee in a popular destination like Fes, get an early start, and consider side-tripping to smaller sites like Meknes or Volubilis, where you'll see slightly fewer tourists and enjoy some fresh air and wide open spaces along the drive.
+If you plan to sightsee in a popular destination like Fes, get an early start, and consider side-tripping to smaller sites like Meknes or Volubilis, where you'll see slightly fewer tourists and enjoy fresh air and wide-open spaces along the drive.

-Mawazine / Rhythms of the World Concert — The city of Rabat hosts this headline-grabbing musical festival every year.
-Depending on the lineup, you'll be able to catch performances by Moroccan artists as well as sets by superstars like Rihanna or Robert Plant.
+Mawazine / Rhythms of the World Concert, Rabat.
+The city of Rabat hosts this headline-grabbing musical festival every year.
+Depending on the lineup, you'll be able to catch performances by Moroccan artists and sets by superstars like Rihanna or Robert Plant.
 Check ahead for specific dates and ticket information.

-Honey Festival — Join in the annual celebrations at Argana, just north of Agadir, at what's considered the largest and oldest collective beehive in the world.
+Honey Festival, Argana.
+Join in the annual celebrations at Argana, just north of Agadir, at what's considered the world's largest and oldest collective beehive.

-Marrakech, Quick Desert Tour, Essaouira.
-May is the last reasonable time to visit the Sahara Desert before the sweltering months of summer.
-Take advantage of your timing with this weeklong itinerary that takes in Marrakech, the High Atlas Mountains, and the desert before cooling off at the beach in Essaouira.
+Marrakech, Desert Tour & Essaouira - 7 Days.
+May is the last reasonable time to visit the Sahara Desert before the sweltering summer months.
+Take advantage of your timing with this weeklong itinerary that takes in Marrakesh, the High Atlas mountains, and the desert before cooling off at the beach in Essaouira.

-Imperial Cities, Desert Adventures & Atlas Hiking.
-If you have a few extra days to spend in Morocco, try this eleven-day itinerary that offers both cultural sightseeing and outdoor adventures, including visits to the imperial cities, several days in the Sahara, and hiking in the High Atlas Mountains.
+Imperial Cities, Desert Adventures & Atlas Hiking - 11 Days.
+If you have a few extra days to spend in Morocco, try this trip that offers both cultural sightseeing and outdoor adventures.
+It includes visits to the imperial cities, several days in the Sahara, and hiking in the High Atlas mountains.
 May's great weather means you'll be comfortable in all the spots this itinerary touches.

 More Helpful Information